control-spiderman/ECGFM-KED/README.md

 # ECGFM-KED

-This repository is accompanying our article **Foundation Model of ECG Diagnosis: Signal-Language Pre-training Enhanced by Domain-Specific Knowledge**
+This repository is accompanying our article **Foundation model of ECG diagnosis: Diagnostics and explanations of any form and rhythm on ECG**.
+The paper has been accepted by Cell Reports Medicine (https://doi.org/10.1016/j.xcrm.2024.101875).

 To install Python dependencies: